With recounts looming, Trump adds new administration picks

 He won in Pennsylvania.
 He won in Wisconsin, breaking a Democratic winning streak dating back 32 years.
 He holds a slim lead in Michigan, where a Republican presidential candidate hadn’t won since 1988; The Associated Press still hasn’t officially called that race.

-Wisconsin, where Trump leads by little more than 22,000 votes, has never conducted a presidential recount.
-Even before Stein’s Friday request, Wisconsin elections Commission Elections Supervisor Ross Hein sent a memo to clerks this week telling them to expect one.
+Wisconsin, where Trump leads by little more than 22,000 votes, has never before conducted a presidential recount.
+It will this year, state administrator Michael Haas announced Friday, citing recount requests by Stein and independent candidate Rocky De La Fuente.

+“The Commission is preparing to move forward with a statewide recount of votes for President of the United States, as requested by these candidates,” Haas said, noting that the recount is expected to be completed by the Dec.
+13 federal deadline.

 In Michigan, Trump’s 10,704-vote lead is expected to be certified by the state elections board Monday.
 The deadline to ask for a recount is Wednesday.